tien-le/ai-workflow-mnist/README.md

 In this section, we use unittest to verify the accuracy and confusion matrix of method "Logistic Regression".

 ## Deep Neural Network: Convolutional Neural Network

+# Conclusion

+In this project, as you see, we did:

++ How to explore extensions to a baseline model to improve training and predicting capacity.

++ How to use unit tests for the API and the model

++ How to use unit tests for logging

++ Can all of the unit tests be run with a single script and do all of the unit tests pass?

++ How to monitor performance

++ How to compare multiple models

++ How to use visualizations for the EDA investigation